-Today, our trail crosses the terraced hills, Shahashadhara village Dudh khola ratorunga village to Dharapani.
+Today, we drive to Darbang and further trek to Dharapani, our trail crosses the terraced hills, Shahashadhara village Dudh Khola Ratorunga village to Dharapani.

-Today the path goes steep up to Muri 1850 m, where the Mt.
+Today the path goes steeply up to Muri 1850 m, where the Mt.
 Dhaulagiri and other mountains appear clearly.
 From Muri, we enjoy the magnificent views of Mt Dhaulagiri and others many more.

 A rest day for acclimatization.
 Since there is little exploring, this is a day to relax because next day we will have a tough day.
 Exercise, move around, we do hiking and properly acclimatize with the altitude.

 Today, we trek along the trail to the Japanese Camp.
 This trail is a little tough, so probably we might need to use a rope in a couple of tricky spots.
 The surroundings here are spectacular, with magnificent views of the beautiful snow-capped peaks.